EDUCBA

 How to Use the Toolbar in Excel?

 The Toolbar in Excel is a shortcut tool to avoid searching for the commands you often use in the worksheet.
 Using Toolbar in Excel is easy, and it helps us simplify access to the document’s commands.
-Let’s understand the working of the Toolbar in Excel by some examples given below.
+Let’s understand the working of the Toolbar in Excel by the examples below.

 Example #1